Follow us on Instagram!

 Audrey-Anne Frenette

 Audrey-Anne Frenette (she/her) is an art-therapist (M.A) and the owner of a jewelry company.
 She believes that every individual is creative and has the capacity to adapt.
-She is committed to working with children through art therapy, as her goal is to help them find and develop effective ways to express themselves, and to overcome their difficulties to transform their suffering.
-Her work as an art-therapist also seeks to focus on preventing symptoms rather than treating them.
-She has educational experience working with pre-school aged children as well as clinical experience working with adults and with children and their families experiencing psychological and emotional difficulties.
-Audrey-Anne is from Saint-Jean-sur-Richelieu, and after 10 years leaving on the island of Tiohtiá:ke also known as the island of Montreal, she moved to Gatineau.
+Her goal as an art therapist is to create a safe and caring space that promotes creativity, well-being, expression and self-knowledge.
+She accompanies individuals experiencing various emotional and relational difficulties, among others related to self-esteem, grief and loss, life transitions, self-care, trauma, stress and anxiety.
+She also has experience accompanying and supporting children and adolescents who have a loved one living with a mental health issue.
+She works from a client-centered, emotions-focused, trauma informed and strengths based approach that integrates mindfulness practices as well as cognitive behavioral therapy (CBT) interventions.
+Audrey-Anne is from Saint-Jean-sur-Richelieu, and after 10 years living on the island of Tiohtiá:ke also known as the island of Montreal, she moved to Gatineau.
 Audrey-Anne acknowledges and is sensitive to her role as a settler currently residing on the traditional territories of First Nations communities.

 Yasmin Kawar